This is a documentation for Board Game Arena: play board games online !

 • Edit your local copy of the gameinfos.inc.php file:

-• Add 1, to the players array - that's around line 41.
+• Add 1, to the players array (so you can start 1-player games while testing) - that's around line 29.

 • Upload the gameinfos.inc.php file to the SFTP server (see Connect to your SFTP folder).